greyhamwoohoo/new-vm-from-iso/README.md

 # new-vm-from-iso
 Fully automate the creation of a new Hyper-V Virtual Machine and bootable Vhdx containing Windows installed from an ISO: on first boot, the Windows Vm will automatically configure itself using Unattend.Xml and stop at the Login Screen.
+All Windows Updates will be installed and pending reboots handled automatically.
+The script will closedown and Checkpoint the machine when all Windows Updates are installed.

 A number of Unattend files for 64-bit OS's are provided for various editions of Windows.